Teskann/URDFast/documentation/dhparams_file_format.md

 - If your DoF is set for `r` or `d` **and** you set `pmin` and `pmax` headers : prismatic joint
 - No DoF : fixed joint

+In URDF, you have both &lt;joint&gt; and &lt;link&gt; elements.
+In .dhparams file format, the link and the joints are described on the same row.
+The `com` and `mass` properties refer to link whereas all the other properties refer to the joint.
+One row describes the joint and its child link.